 TN Global: TN Global is a platform to bridge technology and innovation between China and the rest of the world.
 We aim to be the #1 pan-Asia tech-focused platform with a focus on cross-border business, events, and tailor-made marketing solutions for startups, VCs, corporates and other industry pioneers.

-TN Events: TN Events has already become an appealing brand through our work on TechCrunch International Summit, the annual award ceremony ChinaBang and global cross disciplinary-themed events which marry technology with various industries.
+TN Events: TN Events has already become an appealing brand through our work on TechCrunch International Summit, the annual award ceremony ChinaBang and global cross disciplinary-themed events that marry technology with various industries.
 It is an open and international communication platform for innovators and entrepreneurs.

 Each year we hold three events throughout China.
 Our annual innovation and entrepreneurship awards ceremony ChinaBang sees the best and brightest of China get recognized for their contributions to their community and industries.
 On top of ChinaBang, we also organize two TechCrunch events to connect the Chinese startup community with the rest of the world.
 Featuring the Startup Alley, VC Meetup, Hackathon, and discussions on the main stage, our TechCrunch events bring together hungry startups, VCs looking for their next investment, and the companies that are shaping China’s future.

 TN Data: TN Data connects professional data with other TechNode business units to offer data retrieval and multi-dimensional data analysis to startups, projects, and investment institutions.
 It also provides open tools and platforms to startup competitions, salons, and VC meetups.